Remich/blogrm/Readme.txt

 	=======

 		* (DONE) protect session froms being hijacked by other projects on the same server
-		* implement styleless editable fields, otherwise user fucks up layout
+		* 10 – implement styleless editable fields, otherwise user fucks up layout
 			* e.g. h1 of article should not be stylable
+		* 9 – improve UI & Usability of Image / File Upload and Image / File / Link inserting ( 20 Points )

 !
 		Blog:
 		=====